tgodfrey0/BNO08x-I2C-PCBs/hardware/README.md

 This board is the base for the `v3` panel.
 The difference is the flat spots by each pin to allow it to be panelised.
 This means the dimensions are slightly different.

 ![image](key-v3-base.png)

+### v5

+The v5 board design has no physical key, however orientation pads were added to the front and back silkscreen these are in the top-left, top-right and bottom-right corners and can be used to orientate the board.